 When a character does something wrong (such as in school) or does something remarkably stupid they're shown wearing a large, white, coned shaped hat.
 "DUNCE" in large red letters, or a large "D", may be added for humiliation related purposes, or to exaggerate it.
 The character will likely be sitting on a stool in the corner, staring at the walls, as a punishment.

 A variant is the "donkey ears" cap, formerly favored in France.
-It's what a court jester
+It's what a Court Jester stereotypically wears.

 - Though minus the dunce cap, in Anne of Green Gables, Anne Shirley is forced to stand in front of the class with "Ann Shirley has a very bad temper.
 Ann Shirley must learn to control her temper" written on the board behind her as punishment for smashing her slate over Gilbert Blythe's head for calling her "Carrots".

 - In The Extraordinary Education of Nicholas Benedict, a prequel book in the The Mysterious Benedict Society series, children in the orphanage which Nicholas Benedict is sent to that wake up screaming from a nightmare are forced to wear a dunce cap, at least until Nicholas changes things and makes the orphanage a better place.

 - Our Miss Brooks: Dumb Jock Stretch Snodgrass is forced to wear a dunce cap in "The Mambo".